philipnilsson/Badness10k/hakyll/posts/2017-05-07-escaping-hell-with-monads.markdown

 where our regular abstractions fail to satisfactory solve certain recurrent problems.

-In this post we'll have a look at some instances of Programmer's Hell, their "ad hoc" solutions provided at the language level, and finally at how these problems can be solved in a uniform way using Monads.
+In this post we'll have a look at some instances of such sitations, their "ad hoc" solutions provided at the language level, and finally at how these problems can be solved in a uniform way using Monads.
 (Call you language implementor and ask for `do`-notation today!)